antonilol/mc_arduino/README.md

 Enter the folder (`cd` or double click).

-If you downloaded the zip make `gradlew` executable.
+If you downloaded the zip, make `gradlew` executable.

 ```bash
 chmod +x gradlew